-- Use include/exclude lists to define the classes to use. - Has support for simple expressions inside each include or exclude definition e.g. qx.. - The smart mode (default) includes/excludes the defined classes and their dependencies.
-This mode also excludes all classes only required by the excluded classes. - The other mode is toggled using a = prefix.
-This switches to a mode where exactly the classes mentioned are included/excluded. - As a fallback all known classes will be added when no includes are defined.
+- Use include/exclude lists to define the set of classes to use. - Allows simple wildcards, e.g. qx.\. - By default, prerequisite classes are added to the class set, except those specified by an exclude. - This can be toggled using a = prefix.
+This switches to a mode where exactly the classes listed in the config are included. - As a fallback all known classes will be added when no includes are defined.